detkov/LSfPL/README_en.md

-# LSoPL - Label Smoothing of Pseudo Labeling
+# LSoPLD - Label Smoothing of Pseudo Labeled Data
 This repository contains the code used to accomplish N.S.
 Detkov's bachelor's thesis.

 Bachelor's Thesis: **Influence of the label smoothing of pseudo labeled data on training CNN**